BOOK YOUR COVID-19 VACCINE TODAY!

 Have received another COVID-19 vaccine (and which brand).

 You will receive the vaccine as an injection, most commonly into your upper arm muscle.
+Please wear a short sleeved shirt or t-shirt that allows easy access to the upper arm.
 You must remain in the vaccination clinic for observation for at least 15 minutes after vaccination.
 Depending on your medical history, you may be asked to wait in the clinic for 30 minutes.

 POST VACCINE CONCERNS